aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

         action: "< action as string >"
 ```

-Improved data model has a more sophisticated design documented below:
+The improved data model has a more sophisticated design documented below:

 ```yaml
 ip_access_lists: